bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 A processor contains Module with an executor and a validator and Engine that uses module settings to handle data flow making it into streams.
 The data elements in a stream are assembled in partitions.
 A **partition** is a part of a data stream allocated for convenience in operation.
 Upon creation, every stream gets a name and a certain amount of partitions.
 The streams with many partitions allow to handle the idea of **parallelism** properly.
 In such case, an engine divides existing partitions fairly among executors and it enables to scale the data processing.
 Partitions are also helpful in distributing processing load between several workers.

-The PSP modules perform **checkpoint** and, if the module has a state, stores the variables in a state.
+The PSP modules perform **checkpoint** and, if the module has a **state**, stores the variables in a state.
 That fulfills the idea of Platform`s fault-tolerance.
 In case of the live datastream processing failure the variables stored in the state are recovered and the module is restarted.

-The modules also fulfill a **group** **checkpoint** conception.
+The modules fulfill a **group** **checkpoint** conception.
 It means that all producers and consumers are bunched into a group and do a checkpoint automatically fixing the current state.
 This is the key idea of exactly-once processing.

 Thus, Stream Juggler is a platform that enables high-throughput, fault-tolerant stream processing of live data streams.
 Data can be ingested from different sources like Kafka, or TCP sockets, and can be processed using complex algorithms.
 Finally, processed data can be pushed out to filesystems, external databases.